-Court's occasionally cavalier treatment of its own precedents implies a judgment of this sort.
-But if we assume that at least some kind of substantive due process is legitimate,14 as all of the Justices appear to assume, we will find large problems with using traditions, narrowly and specifically conceived, as the sole source of rights under the due process clause.
+Should the Court consider its own decisions doubtful and use traditionalism in the future notwithstanding its inconsistency with past decisions?
+This course has considerable support within the Court; it is suggested by the Court's opinion in Washington v.
+Glucksberg, the plurality opinion in Michael H. v.
+Gerald D., and Bowers v.
+Hardwick..
+And such a course might be deemed reasonable if traditionalism was extremely appealing in principle and if the alternatives were unacceptable.
+Perhaps a firm "no more!" would make sense despite its failure to fit with existing law; the Court's occasionally cavalier treatment of its own precedents implies a judgment of this sort.
+But if we assume that at least some kind of substantive due process is legitimate, 12 as all of the Justices appear to assume, we will find large problems with using traditions, narrowly and specifically conceived, as the sole source of rights under the due process clause.
 To be sure, such a use of tradition does help to discipline judicial discretion, and that is an important gain.
-If traditions were extremely reliable as sources of rights, and if judges thinking more independently about the appropriate scope of rights were systematically unreliable, due process traditionalism might be justified on balance.
+And if traditions were extremely reliable as sources of rights, and if judges thinking more independently about the appropriate content of rights were systematically unreliable, due process traditionalism might be justified on balance.
 That is, due process traditionalism might be justified as a way of minimizing the costs of decision and aggregate judicial errors even if it were quite imperfect as a source of rights.

-But this is not a very plausible view, for there is no reason to think that traditions, understood at a level of great specificity, are systematically reliable or so close to systematically reliable as to exclude a somewhat more reflective and critical judicial role.15 Anglo-American traditions include a great deal of good but also significant confusion and injustice (consider, for example, bans on racial intermarriage); it is sensible for courts to engage in a degree of critical scrutiny of intrusions on liberty even if those intrusions do not offend tradition.
+But this is not a very plausible view, for there is no reason to think that traditions, understood at a level of great specificity, are systematically reliable or so close to systematically reliable as to exclude a somewhat more reflective and critical judicial role.
+Anglo-American traditions include a great deal of good but also significant confusion and injustice (consider, for example, bans on racial intermarriage); it is sensible for courts to engage in at least a degree of critical scrutiny of intrusions on liberty even if those intrusions do not offend tradition.
 Nor is there sufficient reason to think that judges will inevitably do very badly if they think critically about rights.